polly013/Ecosystem-Simulation/README.md

-# bucketing.cpp -- алгоритъм от шеста глава за обхождане на тройките
-# distance_formulas.cpp -- код, който пресмята решенията на модулното уравнение от шеста глава по предварително изведена формула
-# genetic.cpp -- генетичния алгоритъм преставен в трета глава
-# run_Izglajdane.cpp -- симулацията на клетъчния процес
+#Simulation of an ecosystem on a toroidal lattice with three species

+bucketing.cpp -- The suggested algorithm for studying the parameters for population sizes (Section 6) distance_formulas.cpp -- Calculations (Section 6, the modular equation) genetic.cpp -- The genetic algorithm constructed by us (Section 3) Modification_Section5.cpp -- Simulation of the memoryless ecosystem suggested (Section 5) run_Izglajdane.cpp -- Simulation of the ecosystem